johnvenkiah/CI_PP5_John_Venkiah/README.md

 Users can create accounts and administrators have full write and delete access to all data.
 To test an administrator account, contact me through the form on the site and I'll send admin login details.

+You can test the card payment functionality without making a purchase.
+Use card details:

+4242 4242 4242 4242 and CVC and 5-number postal code at the end of the card.

 You can view the deployed site [here](https://stepup-shoes.herokuapp.com/)

 ![Mockup of live site on different devices](https://github.com/johnvenkiah/CI_PP5_John_Venkiah/blob/main/docs/testing/screenshots/mockup.jpg)